David Niven: 1951–1964: Renewed acclaim

-Around the World in 80 Days

-Niven's professional fortunes were completely restored when cast as Phileas Fogg in Around the World in 80 Days (1956), a huge hit at the box office.
-It also won the Academy Award for Best Picture.
+Niven's professional fortunes were fully restored when he starred as Phileas Fogg in Around the World in 80 Days (1956), a huge hit at the box office and his signature film; it won the Academy Award for Best Picture.
 He followed it with Oh, Men!
 Oh, Women!
-(1957); The Little Hut (1957), from the writer of The Moon is Blue and a success at the box office; My Man Godfrey (1957), a screwball comedy; and Bonjour Tristesse (1958), for Preminger.
-Niven worked in television.
+(1957); The Little Hut (1957), from the writer of The Moon is Blue and another success at the box office; My Man Godfrey (1957), a screwball comedy; and Bonjour Tristesse (1958), for Preminger.
+Niven also worked in television.
 He appeared several times on various short-drama shows and was one of the "four stars" of the dramatic anthology series Four Star Playhouse, appearing in 33 episodes.
-The show was produced by Four Star Television, which was co-owned and founded by Niven, Ida Lupino, Dick Powell and Charles Boyer.
-The show ended in 1955, but Four Star TV became a highly successful TV production company.
+The show was produced by Four Star Television, which was owned and founded by Niven, Ida Lupino, Dick Powell, and Charles Boyer.
+The show ended in 1955, but Four Star became a highly successful TV production company.

-Separate Tables

 Niven is the only person to win an Academy Award at the ceremony he was hosting.
-He won the 1958 Academy Award for Best Actor for his role as Major Pollock in Separate Tables, his only nomination for an Oscar.
+He won the 1959 Academy Award for Best Actor for his role as Major David Angus Pollock in Separate Tables, his only nomination for an Oscar.
 Appearing on-screen for only 23 minutes in the film, this is the briefest performance ever to win a Best Actor Oscar.
 He was also a co-host of the 30th, 31st, and 46th Academy Awards ceremonies.
 After Niven had won the Academy Award, Goldwyn called with an invitation to his home.
 In Goldwyn's drawing-room, Niven noticed a picture of himself in uniform which he had sent to Goldwyn from Britain during the Second World War.
 In happier times with Goldwyn, he had observed this same picture sitting on Goldwyn's piano.
 Now years later, the picture was still in exactly the same spot.
 As he was looking at the picture, Goldwyn's wife Frances said, "Sam never took it down."

-With an Academy Award to his credit, Niven's career continued to thrive.
-In 1959, he became the host of his own TV drama series, The David Niven Show, which ran for 13 episodes that summer.

-He played the lead in some comedies: Ask Any Girl (1959), with Shirley MacLaine; Happy Anniversary (1959) with Mitzi Gaynor; and Please Don't Eat the Daisies (1960) with Doris Day, a big hit.
+With an Oscar to his credit, Niven's career continued to thrive.
+In 1959, he became the host of his own TV drama series, The David Niven Show, but he was still starring in major films.
+He led in Ask Any Girl (1959), with Shirley MacLaine; the Carl Reiner-scripted Happy Anniversary (1959) opposite Mitzi Gaynor; and Please Don't Eat the Daisies (1960) with Doris Day, a huge hit.